manishraj34/CS-Fundamental/oops.md

     - OOP provides a clear structure for the programs
     - OOP helps to keep the JAVA code DRY "Don't Repeat Yourself", and makes the code easier to maintain, modify and debug
     - OOP makes it possible to create full reusable applications with less code and shorter development time
+    - It lowers the overall cost of development.

 ## 2)How Object Oriented Programming is relates to Real world ?